Blog

 (0) Why You Need to Review Your Will

-If you have a family, then as a responsible parent you undoubtedly have already executed a Last Will and Testament because you want to protect and provide for their future well being.
+If you have a family, then as a responsible parent you have probably already executed a Last Will and Testament because you want to protect and provide for your children's future well being.
 But you may not have realized how important it is to regularly review and update your Will.
-And for the month of January, you can get a complete legal will kit for Canada or the United States for just $5.99 when you purchase any power of attorney form.

 Seasons Greetings to our wonderful customers and business partners!